-Best efforts must be made to provide a flat, smooth, and even surface (spot facing) at the sensor machine interface.
+Best efforts must be made to provide a flat, smooth, and even surface (spot facing) at the sensor-machine interface.
 The tapped hole must be perpendicular to the mounting interface.
-Gaps between the sensor and the mounting surface due to poor spot facing and drilling and tapping techniques can significantly lower the mounting resonance of the sensor.
-In addition, poor thread cutting can reduce the strength of the stud mount allowing the sensor to be more easily knocked off the machine during routine maintenance.
+Gaps between the sensor and the mounting surface due to poor spot facing and drilling and tapping techniques can significantly lower the mounted resonance of the sensor.
+In addition, poor thread cutting can reduce the strength of the stud mount, allowing the sensor to be more easily knocked off the machine during routine maintenance.

 3. What are the important characteristics of a cementing pad installation?

 Best efforts should be made to provide a flat spot face on the machine at the cementing pad location.
-The cement interface on both the pad and the machine must be abraded and solvent cleaned to optimize adhesion.
-Appropriate adhesives must be employed to protect the installation from failure due to chemical attack; high temperature, long term degradation; and, the rigorous demands of maintenance personnel.
+The cement interface on both the pad and the machine must be abraded and solvent cleaned for maximal adhesion.
+Appropriate adhesives must be employed to protect the installation from failure due to: chemical attack; high temperature, long-term degradation; and physical interference with the adhesion due to handling.

 4. In walk-around applications, can magnets be used with HFD techniques?

 Yes.
-Although the lowered mounted resonance may cause attenuated signals in the HFD pass band.
-In addition, inconsistencies in use of the magnet may lower the confidence level of trend based readings.
+However, the lowered mounted resonance may cause attenuated signals in the HFD pass band.
+In addition, inconsistencies in use of the magnet may lower the confidence level of trend-based readings.
 Previous trend data will be rendered invalid if the magnet size, sensor, or mounting technique is changed.